-‘City of Trees‘ have planned to plant 489 trees across the urban areas of Salford.
+Nearly 500 trees are to be planted across the urban areas of Salford.

-Weaste, Eccles, Irlam, Ordsall and Salford city centre are areas included in this project.
+Weaste, Eccles, Irlam, Ordsall and Salford city centre are all included in this City of Trees project.

 “There is a growing body of evidence that quantifies how trees and other forms of greenery can improve our resilience to climate change by locking up carbon dioxide.